9-Point Spring Cleanse Guide Featuring Healthy Mushrooms

 Foods high in fiber and antioxidants are essential for promoting gut health.
 Increasingly, research is confirming that the gut microbiome has a trickle-down effect on many of the body’s systems, including adaptive immunity and brain health.

 Increased gut wall permeability, and food sensitivities or intolerances can increase gut inflammation which may contribute to constipation and a dysfunctional bowel.
 Oxidative stress and antioxidant depletion may enhance gut wall permeability.
 Therefore, antioxidants are necessary to support healthy mucosal barrier function.
 (3,4,5).
-Healthy mushrooms that are loaded with antioxidants, such as Chaga, may be of interest here for antioxidant supportive effects (2).
-Chaga also stimulates bile flow, which is important for fat digestion.
+Healthy mushrooms that are loaded with antioxidants, such as Chaga mushroom, may be of interest here for antioxidant supportive effects (2).
+Chaga mushroom also stimulates bile flow, which is important for fat digestion.

 Key Takeaways About Gut Support